 Understand where and why check valves are used.
-The different types available, how they work and their specification or usage issues.
+The different types available and how they work.

 Check valves are used for a wide range of different functions.
 The type of check valve will vary with different equipment and flow rates.
 The name can also change as they may be known as anti-siphon, non-return, bypass, load holding, PO check, one-way plus a few others.